A Generic Overview of Nuke Video Editor

 Forgetting to Save Progress

-An easily frequent mistake in Nuke Video Editor workflows is losing hours of work due to:
+An easily common mistake in Nuke Video Editor workflows is accidental overwrites due to:

 - Lack of Backups: Always keep multiple copies or offsite backups.